Multi-Scale Denoising in the Feature Space for Low-Light Instance Segmentation: Proposed Method

-Traditional non-local blocks were first introduced by Wang et al. \cite{wang2018nonlocalnn} when they explored implementing non-local means into neural networks.
-Non-local means \cite{buades2005nlm} is a class of traditional computer vision denoising algorithm that process images on a global scale, unlike local smoothing filters (e.g. bilateral filter \cite{tomasi1998bilateral}, Gaussian filter etc.) which only consider neighbouring pixels.
+Non-local means (NLM) \cite{buades2005nlm} is a class of traditional computer vision denoising algorithms that process images on a global scale, unlike local smoothing filters (e.g. bilateral filter \cite{tomasi1998bilateral}, Gaussian filter etc.) which only consider neighbouring pixels.
 Non-local means filtering involves calculating the mean of all pixels in the image, with the weighting determined by the similarity of each pixel to the target one.
 Wang et al. \cite{wang2018nonlocalnn} applied this idea in their neural networks to learn long-range dependencies between pixels spatially and temporally.
-They also found that the self-attention mechanism \cite{vaswani2017attention} is a special form of NL operations in the embedded gaussian form \cite{wang2018nonlocalnn}.
+In their experiments, they found that the self-attention mechanism \cite{vaswani2017attention} is a special form of NL operations in the embedded gaussian form \cite{wang2018nonlocalnn}.

-Xie et al. \cite{xie2019nlmdenoise} explored using both non-local means algorithms and local smoothing filtering algorithms for feature denoising to defend against adversarial attacks; attacks that intentionally insert noise into images to confuse systems.
-They found that although the local denoising operations did improve the robustness of these systems, NL operations were more effective.
+Xie et al. \cite{xie2019nlmdenoise} explored using both non-local means algorithms and local smoothing filtering algorithms for feature denoising to defend against adversarial attacks; attacks that intentionally inject noise into images to confuse computer systems.
+They found that although the local denoising operations also improved the robustness of these systems, NL operations were more effective in reducing feature noise.

-In this paper we consider three implementations of NL means for denoising: \textit{dot product}, \textit{Gaussian} and \textit{embedded Gaussian}.
-The NL blocks consist of an implementation of non-local mean followed by a 1$\times$1 convolution, added to the block's input via an identity skip connection.
-They achieve feature denoising as they pass the feature maps through a denoising operation (i.e. non-local means).
-We modified these blocks to include learnable weight $w$ as shown in Fig. \ref{fig:nonlocal_block_diagram}.
-This allows the model to determine the amount of denoising for each ResNet layer.
-We refer to it as a weighted NL block, which computes the following:
+NLBs consist of an implementation of the non-local means algorithm (e.g. dot product, concatenation, Gaussian, embedded Gaussian) followed by a 1$\times$1 convolution, added to the block's input via an identity skip connection.
+They achieve feature denoising as they pass the feature maps through an NLM operation.

+Our proposed weighted NLBs extend the NLBs to include a learnable weight $w$ as shown in Fig. \ref{fig:nonlocal_block_diagram}.
+This allows the model to control the amount of denoising at different scales in the feature extractor.
+Our wNLBs computes the following:

 where $\mathbf{x}$ is the input feature map, $\mathbf{y}$ is the output from the NL means operation, $W_z$ is the weight matrix from the 1$\times$1 convolutional layer after the NL means operation and $\mathbf{z}$ is the output.